 Yes and no...

 It all depends on what type of site we are on.
 For example, the tax site or the CNIL site do not use this type of design...
 Why?
 These are institutional sites that can't afford it...
-But for all the other site themes, why deprive yourself of it?
+But for all other site themes, why not?

-The gradients and parallax backgrounds bring dynamism, identity, emotion...
+Gradients and parallax backgrounds bring dynamism, identity and emotion...

-Discover many other tips and resources directly on Elegantthemes' blog.
+Discover many more tips and resources directly on the Elegantthemes blog.